2 .7 mil

 Vibe / Laid-back minimal cool, but with rough-around-the-edges details and guitars in your room.

 This local neighbourhood gem is warm, inviting and serves no frills great coffee and excellent scones.
-An environment suited for a quick catch-up with friends, needing to get some work done, or people-watching out of the expansive windows all within a wonderfully designed space that defines Chicago hospitality at its best.
+An environment equally suited for a quick catch-up with friends or hanging solo and people-watching out of the expansive windows with a book in hand; the cavernous, intimately designed space and the people behind the bar define Chicago hospitality at its best.

 Area / Wicker Park